Uncovering Bias in Personal Informatics: Introduction

-\item \textbf{\textit{Can synthetic benchmarks hide the imperfect nature of PI?}} We explore whether ``perfect'' synthetic benchmark datasets can hide PI data and model ``imperfections'' and biases during evaluation.
+\item \textbf{\textit{Are PI data susceptible to biases?}} We examine whether ubiquitous digital biomarkers are subject to \textit{historical}, \textit{representation}, and \textit{measurement} biases.
+To demonstrate our point, we analyze the MyHeart Counts dataset \cite{hershman2019physical}, comprising physical activity, fitness, sleep, and cardiovascular health data for 50K participants across the United States (US).
+Our results reveal biases across all stages of the data generation stream, highlighting the need for careful usage of PI datasets, in general, and the MyHeart Counts data, in particular. \item \textbf{\textit{Do ML models inherit PI data biases?}} We examine whether biases inherent in PI data persist during modeling.
+Specifically, we assess various learning and personalization models for \textit{aggregation}, \textit{learning}, and \textit{deployment} biases.
+Consistent with prior research~\cite{paviglianiti2020vital}, our findings indicate that data biases are propagated to learning models, particularly for user groups with intersecting identities.
+They are also significantly amplified in their personalized counterparts, prompting further exploration of personalization trade-offs. \item \textbf{\textit{Do synthetic benchmarks hide the imperfect nature of PI?}} We explore whether ``perfect'' synthetic benchmark datasets can hide PI data and model ``imperfections'' and biases during evaluation.
 Specifically, we compare a random benchmark, representative of our data, with one designed to achieve demographic parity for evaluation biases.
-Our findings highlight the importance of the establishment of PI benchmarks that are representative of the intended target populations to avoid the deployment of models with unidentified biases (Section~\ref{sec:evalBias}). \end{enumerate}
+Our findings highlight the importance of establishing PI benchmarks that are representative of the intended target populations to avoid deploying models with unidentified biases. \end{enumerate}

-Finally, we partially apply our analysis on two different PI datasets to showcase the generalizability of our findings and share our code publicly \cite{yfantidou2023sourcecode} to encourage applicability to other datasets as well (Section~\ref{generalizability}).
-We then discuss limitations and recommendations for mitigating the effect of bias in PI and conclude our work (Section~\ref{discussion}).